algrith/transcriber/README.md

 <div align="center">
   <h2>
-    A lightweight npm utility built on the Google speech-to-text API for converting pre-recorded speech to text, ideal for processing audio files, creating captions, and enhancing accessibility.
+    A lightweight React utility built on the Google speech-to-text API for converting pre-recorded speech to text, ideal for processing audio files, creating captions, and enhancing accessibility.
   </h2>
 </div>